-You will study topics such as: Research methods, Social influence, Memory, Attachment, Approaches, Psychopathology, Relationships, Aggression/ Forensics and Schizophrenia.
+You will study topics such as : Research methods, Social influence ,Memory, Attachment, Approaches, Psychopathology, Biopsychology Relationships, Aggression/ Forensics and Schizophrenia.

-You will also study Issues and Debates within psychological research along with research methodology and Biopsychology.
+You will also study Issues and Debates within psychological research.

 Three 2 hour examinations at the end of the two year course with regular testing throughout the course